born2net/Backbone-boilerplate-and-StackView/README.md

 The application is a great way to get up and running quickly with everything one needs for a Single Page Application (SPA).
 It takes care of authentication, language selection, SPA views, properties box, popup dialog, popup messages and more.
+Component communication is achieved through ComBroker which was developed around the Mediator pattern.

 Best of all, the app is powered by StackView which allows you a simple yet effective way to switch between Backbone views.
 With StackView you have the power to switch between sliders, popups and Fade Views using smooth animation.